ennonamhoang28/spicetify-pill-tweaks/README.md

 Rounded Images (for general UI consistency).

 What does this CSS do?
-This snippet applies the following changes on top of those:

-Pill-Shaped Player Bar: Transforms the bottom player control bar into a floating, fully rounded "pill" shape with an ultra-clear glass effect.
+💊 Pill-Shaped Player Bar: Transforms the bottom player control bar into a floating, fully rounded "pill" shape with a modern glass effect.

-Squared Library Icons: Forces the default circular artist and album icons in the left sidebar (Your Library) into rounded squares for a more consistent look.
+🔲 Rounded Square Library Icons: Forces the default circular artist and album icons in the left sidebar (Your Library) into uniform rounded squares.

-Vinyl & CD Fixes:
+💿 Vinyl & CD Fixes:

-Ghostbuster Fix: Removes the square shadow artifact that often appears behind spinning CD snippets in the small player bar.
+"Ghostbuster" Fix: Removes the ugly square shadow artifact that can appear behind spinning CD snippets in the small player bar.

-Solid Vinyl Mode: Forces the large cover art in the right sidebar to be a "solid vinyl" record (filling the center hole), while keeping the spinning CD effect in the small player bar below.
+Solid Vinyl Mode: Ensures the large cover art in the right sidebar is a solid vinyl record (filling the center hole), while keeping the spinning CD effect in the small player bar below.

 How to use
-Just copy the content of user.css and paste it into your Spicetify user.css file.
+Just copy the content of the user.css file from this repository and paste it into your Spicetify user.css config file.

 Enjoy!